Company (Tinashe song): Critical reception

+Complex editor Chris Mench stated that the song "is a fun, slinky track", finding Tinashe "pining for someone to kick it with".
 Danny Schwartz of HotNewHipHop described the song as if Tinashe were "taking applicants for a no-strings-attached situation that literally millions of young men would be more than happy to fill".
 However, Schwartz continued that "despite her lack of a companion", the sexual tension on the track was described as "somehow through the roof".
+Vulture's Halle Kiefer noted that while the song is "too late to be a song-of-the-summer contender like 'Superlove'", it is "right on time for those last gasps of freedom".